The Asset Management Review: Portugal

 The incorporation of closed-ended funds is also subject to authorisation from the CMVM.

-The term of closed-ended funds may not exceed 20 years, although such term can be extended for a period up to the initial term through a resolution of unitholders, provided that the unitholders that vote against such resolution can have their units redeemed.
+The term of closed-ended funds may not exceed 20 years, although this term can be extended for a period up to the initial term through a resolution of unitholders, provided that the unitholders that vote against the resolution can have their units redeemed.
 If no term is established, authorisation for the creation of the fund will only be granted if the incorporation documents foresee that the units will be listed and admitted to trading on a regulated market.

 A resolution of unitholders is required to amend certain key aspects of a fund's status quo, including any change to its investment policy or any change allowing the entrance of new unitholders by way of an increase in the number of the fund's units.
 In this case, unless otherwise established in the incorporation documents, unitholders of closed-ended funds hold a right of first refusal in connection with the subscription of new units.